/v/ (imageboard): Culture and influence

 In the early years of the board, "is this Battletoads?" was a common response to any video game screenshot shared in the site, this later spread to /b/ and starting in 2007, trolls began calling GameStop stores asking for pre-order copies of a sequel that at the time didn't exist, as a new game wouldn't appear until Battletoads (2020).
 These calls, frequently vulgar in tone, continued into 2010 to the frustration of local employees, some of whom would become enraged at the mention of the game.
+Other organizations with no ties to video games, like the Church of Scientology, also received these prank calls.

-Beginning in early 2011, 4chan users organized a mass prank calling to the Gold and Silver pawn shop, home to the popular television show Pawn Stars.
+Beginning in early 2011, the 4chan pranksters targeted the Gold and Silver pawn shop, home to the popular television show Pawn Stars.
 The callers would repeatedly ask the employees if they sold Battletoads.
-This call led Rick Harrison, star of Pawn Stars and owner of the store, to repeatedly swear and yell at the callers, who recorded this and uploaded it to YouTube.
-This originated a series of many other similar videos of pranksters dialling random establishments and asking about Battletoads.
+This led Rick Harrison, star of Pawn Stars and owner of the store, to repeatedly swear and yell at the callers, who recorded this and uploaded it to YouTube.
 Battletoads developer Rare has acknowledged the prank via an achievement named "Do You Have Battletoads?" in their 2015 game compilation Rare Replay.